rajatrakesh/DataAILab/README.md

 ### 📋 Prerequisites

-- Access to a ServiceNow instance with AI Search enabled
+- Access to a ServiceNow demohub instance with Now Assist and AI Search enabled
 - Admin privileges for configuration
 - Basic familiarity with ServiceNow platform

-### 🗂️ Workshop Structure
+### 🗂️ Bootcamp Structure

 | Section | Topic | Estimated Time |
 |---------|-------|----------------|